ronil-gwalani/Ron-Chatting/README.md

 5. **User-friendly Design:** The library's user interface is designed to be intuitive and user-friendly.

+## for video tutorial checkout this video on youtube https://youtu.be/Zrpu-j9NGLM

 ## Step 1.
 Add the JitPack repository to your build file